Welcome to today's edition of the Rush 24-7 podcast.

 And one of the reasons they don't care is because they haven't been taught.

-Mitch Daniels in the Reagan administration.
+It's like Mitch Daniels, Mitch Daniels in the Reagan administration.

-Mitch Daniels, a governor of Indiana.
+Mitch Daniels, the governor of Indiana.

 Snerdley, did you hear what Mitch Daniels said over the weekend?